 - Sponsor Adopted Child or Other Relatives or Family Member

 To sponsor a spouse, common-law partner, or conjugal partner a proof of the legitimacy of the relationship must be shown and the sponsored person must be 18 years or above.
-A Canadian Citizen can sponsor, spouse, and common law whilst residing outside of Canada whereas under conjugal sponsorship program they should be residing apart and could not be together under circumstances beyond their control.
+A Canadian Citizen can sponsor, spouse, and common law whilst residing outside of Canada whereas under a conjugal sponsorship program they should be residing apart and could not be together under circumstances beyond their control.
 Spousal sponsorship application can be applied shortly after the marriage whereas, for the common-law relationship and conjugal relationship, the relationship should be of at least one year, before applying.

 In each case, the relationship should be genuine and there can be many things to prove the genuineness of the relationship.
 Some of the evidence may include travel tickets, photographs of ceremonies, life insurance policies, etc. The sponsored person must not have any criminal convictions or serious health problems.